costascaio/costascaio/README.md

-### Hello Hello, Im Caio 👋
+### Hello Hello, I'm Caio 👋

 Welcome to my GitHub profile.
 I am a Computer Science student at UFOP.
-Im currently working on the CRIC Searchable Image Database project, a plataform that is a public cervical cell image database aiming supporting cervical cancer analysis of Pap Smear.
-Also working with PHP development at eStracta.
+Worked on the CRIC Searchable Image Database project, a plataform that is a public cervical cell image database aiming supporting cervical cancer analysis of Pap Smear.

-### 💻 I'm working on
+### 💻 Worked on
 - <a href="https://playground.database.cric.com.br/">CRIC Searchable Image Database</a>.
 - Private project related to fantasy league games.